Plant-Based Diets for Blood Sugar Regulation

 While plant-based diets are generally lower in saturated fats, they provide essential fatty acids from sources like nuts, seeds, and avocados.
 These healthy fats have been associated with better insulin sensitivity and overall cardiovascular health, important considerations for individuals managing diabetes.

-Se även The Influence of Genetics on Blood Sugar Response
+Se även The Role of Omega-3 Fatty Acids in Blood Sugar Regulation

 Scientific Evidence Supporting Plant-Based Diets